 The reason is that these add value to students’ level of motivation.
 To seek a reward or avoid a consequence motivates students.

-Where teachers have to be careful in choosing their rewards and consequences is if these rewards and consequences impact negatively on students’ self-esteem.
+Where parents have to be careful in choosing their rewards and consequences is if these rewards and consequences impact negatively on students’ self-esteem.

 Classrooms are meant to be seen as a place of learning.
 Even if the dynamics change when it comes to how classrooms look like, the aspects need to remain the same.